Len Brown

 Leonard Charles Brown (born 1 October 1956) is a former mayor of Auckland, New Zealand, and former head of the Auckland Council.
-He won the 2010 Auckland mayoral election on 9 October 2010 and was sworn in as Mayor of Auckland on 1 November 2010, being the first to hold that title for the amalgamated Auckland "Super City", and was re-elected in 2013.
+He won the 2010 Auckland mayoral election held on 9 October 2010 and was sworn in as Mayor of Auckland on 1 November 2010, being the first to hold that title for the amalgamated Auckland "Super City", and was re-elected in 2013.
 Brown had previously been elected mayor of Manukau City in October 2007, the second time he ran for that office.
 Brown is married to Shirley Anne "Shan" Inglis, and has three daughters.
 As Mayor of Auckland, Brown was a vocal advocate for the City Rail Link and helped pass the city's first Unitary Plan.

 Early years

 Brown was born in Taumarunui, a small town in the King Country of the central North Island of New Zealand.
-His family moved to Otara, South Auckland when he was seven years old.
+His family moved to Ōtara, South Auckland when he was seven years old.
 He attended Mayfield Primary School, Papatoetoe Intermediate School and De La Salle College.

 He remembers his youth in prosperous small-town New Zealand fondly, remarking on them as "generous, generous days".
 His life growing up has been described as revolving around family, church, school and community.
 His parents, Tom and Ngaire, were described as strong believers in social equity and social justice as well as active in the community life.
 While not having grown up fully in Auckland, his family often travelled to see relatives there, his parents having originally moved to Taumarunui from South Auckland.

 A lawyer by profession, Brown was a partner at law firm Wynyard Wood, and co-founded the Howick Free Legal Service.
 In 1990, Brown was awarded the New Zealand 1990 Commemoration Medal.